 Why is it so hard for me to start tasks?

 You know you need to do it.
 You want to do it.
 You've been thinking about it for hours.
-But you can't start.
-There's an invisible wall between you and the task, and willpower doesn't break through.
+And you still can't start.
+There's an invisible wall between you and the task, and willpower keeps bouncing off it.

 This isn't laziness.